vegaprotocol/vegawallet/README.md

 Otherwise, you can connect to a Console proxy so you can trade via the UI.

-Start the Vega console proxy and open the console in the default browser:
+Start the Vega Console proxy and open Console in the default browser:

 ```console
 wallet@vega:~$ ./vegawallet service run -p